Sometimes the right song is all you need to get through the holiday hustle. We’ve got you. (Credit: PXHere)

 The holidays bring with them a lot of, well, everything – a lot of activity, a lot of emotions, a lot of gatherings, a lot of expectations.

 Life doesn’t always understand this.
-Oftentimes, life brings its own demands to the table, hectic yuletide season be damned.
+Life frequently brings its own demands to the table, hectic yuletide season be damned.
 And sometimes, to phrase it for printing on the world’s saddest ugly Christmas sweater, life makes the holidays sort of suck.

-This past weekend, while scrolling on my phone for last-minute gift ideas and Christmas Day recipes as my son played nearby with multicolored globs of Play-Doh, I received word that an old friend had very suddenly and unexpectedly died.
+I can still recall the lazy Saturday evening two Decembers ago when, while scrolling on my phone for last-minute gift ideas as my son played nearby, I received word that an old friend had very suddenly and unexpectedly died.

 His name was Jim.
 He sang and danced – so well.
 He traveled the world, and ran over 100 marathons.
-In fact, he’d recently finished one in Hawaii, and marked its completion with a photo of himself doing a headstand, the way he celebrated every finish line he crossed.
-The sadness and sheer confusion over his loss have been constants in the days that have passed since – it makes no sense to me that someone so full of life is no longer living, and my heart hurts at the reality of it.
+In fact, he’d finished one not long before his passing in Hawaii, and had marked its completion with a photo of himself doing a headstand, the way he celebrated every finish line.
+The sadness and sheer confusion over his loss were constants in the days following – truth be told, it still makes no sense to me that someone so full of life is no longer living, and my heart continues to ache at the reality of it.

-I’m writing this post while looking ahead at the week leading up to Christmas, and while there’s much that I’m genuinely excited for, the idea of getting from one end to the other also feels like a Herculean task.
-Carrying near-tangible weights of grief and anxiety along with me to errands and choir rehearsals and the office.
-Grappling with existential musings while getting my brows shaped or making sure the cold weather doesn’t send my son’s screen time total into the stratosphere.
-Trying to be a part of others’ “merry and bright” while at the moment, I’m neither.
+That year, the mere idea of getting from one end of the holiday season to the other felt like a Herculean task – carrying near-tangible weights of grief and anxiety along with me to errands and choir rehearsals and the office.
+Grappling with existential musings while getting my brows shaped or making sure the cold weather didn’t send my son’s screen time total into the stratosphere.
+Trying to be a part of others’ “merry and bright” while experiencing neither myself.

 Below is a short list of songs by some stellar women performers that span a range of moods and genres, and stay (largely) secular.
-Play it while en route to meet loved ones, or wrapping gifts, or driving to the grocery store (a trip I’ll be making at least three times this week).
+Play it while en route to meet loved ones, or wrapping gifts, or driving to the grocery store.
 Play it from start to finish, or skip to the songs that speak to the sort of holiday season you’re having.

-Play it while being kind to yourselves and others, as we get to the end of this ridiculous year.
+Play it while being kind to yourselves and others, as we get to the end of an especially ridiculous year.

 1